groberts822/C.A.L.I.N.K./README.md

 ## What is CALINK?

 CALINK is a wall-mounted e-ink calendar display powered by an ESP32.
-It syncs with your Google Calendar over WiFi, shows the weather, and displays a daily quote — all on a 7.5 inch black and white e-ink screen that barely uses any battery.
-Because e-ink only draws power when the image changes, CALINK can run for weeks on a single charge while always showing your schedule.
+It syncs with your Google Calendar over WiFi, shows the weather, and displays a daily quote.
+This all takes place on a 7.5 inch black and white e-ink screen that uses a little amount of battery.
+Because e-ink only draws power when the image changes, CALINK can run for weeks on a single charge while always showing stuff.

-The idea came from wanting something simple on my wall — not a screen that glows, not a phone I have to pick up, just a calm always-visible display that tells me what's happening today and this week without asking for my attention.
-I wanted it to feel more like a piece of paper than a gadget.
+The idea came from wanting a calm, always-on display that tells me what's happening today and this week without asking for my attention.
+I wanted it to feel more like the kindles do rather than a monitor.

 ---